chivi3d/hasskit/notify_hasskit.md

     - 'Notification Token Copy From Device 3'
 ```
 ## 3. Edit .homeassistant/automations.yaml
-Make a simple notification when the light turned on (replace light.light_1 with your light entity Id):
+This sample automation will send a notification to your phone when the light turned on (replace light.light_1 with your light entity Id):
 ```yaml
 - alias: HassKit Test Notification
   trigger: